 Over the last two decades, Walmart has established itself as a leader in the retail industry with the highest sales per square foot.

-In its transformation from regional store to global powerhouse, the company has become famous for its effective management of the supply chain.
+In its transformation from a regional store to a global powerhouse, the company has become famous for its effective management of the supply chain.

 Following that, Walmart focused on establishing a more organized and comprehensive supply chain management strategy in order to capitalize on and expand this strategic advantage and gain market leadership.

 Walmart has long been involved in strategic sourcing to locate suppliers capable of meeting demand while offering the best price.
 The firm then forms strategic alliances with its vendors, promising them long-term and increased purchases in return for the cheapest possible pricing.